-Seahawks’ Rawls, Prosise, Lockett all to rest one more week but Richardson and Wright expected to return
+Paul Richardson, K.J.
+Wright expected to return vs. Chiefs, plus more Seahawks injury updates

 Two players who sat out last week who will return are receiver Paul Richardson and linebacker K.J.
 Wright.

-Richardson suffered a sprained shoulder in the first game against the Chargers but Carroll said he had a good week of practice and is ready to play
+Richardson suffered a sprained shoulder in the first game against the Chargers but Carroll said he had a good week of practice and is ready to play.

 Wright sat out last week to have a process done on his knee.
-Carroll clarified on Thursday that Wright had Regenokine treatment, which is not available in the United States but is in Germany.
+Carroll clarified on Thursday that Wright had Regenokine treatment, which is not available in the U.S. but is in Germany.
 Many athletes have had the procedure which under one definition is described this way: “Anti-inflammatory factors are removed from the patient’s blood, manipulated, and then reinjected into the painful areas.’’

 Wright returned to practice this week and will play.